suryajeetlondhe/flutter_interview_questions/README.md

 size!"

 ---

-32) What is AppLifecycleState in Flutter?
+32.What is AppLifecycleState in Flutter?
+---
-    AppLifecycleState is an enum in Flutter that helps track the lifecycle of an app—whether it's running, paused, or in the background.
+AppLifecycleState is an enum in Flutter that helps track the lifecycle of an app—whether it's
+    running, paused, or in the background.
 It is useful when handling app states like saving data, stopping tasks, or resuming functionality.